 Unfortunately for leaves that have already been infected by black spot disease, there’s no cure.
 The best thing you can do is treat the problem and work to prevent future recurrences.
 This ranges anywhere from pruning off diseased or dead foliage and stems to using topical treatments.

-- Insecticidal soaps.
-Insecticidal soaps with added fungicide are great tools for helping treat and prevent further infections.
 Simply follow the directions on the bottle you purchase when applying to your plant.

 The best thing you can do for your roses is to provide ideal growing conditions.
 Black spot disease will thrive on roses in the right conditions, and those conditions are usually less than favorable for your plant.
-A healthy rose (as with any plant) will be less susceptible to disease and pests, so be sure to trim off any dead or dying tissue as soon as you notice it–even if it isn’t infected.

-As long as you catch it early enough, black spot disease doesn’t mark the end for your roses.
+As long as you catch it early enough, black spot disease won't mean the end for your roses.
 It just means you’ll have to be a bit more diligent about inspecting your plants, particularly if conditions haven’t been ideal (for example, lots of rain and not a lot of sun to dry out the plants).
 A healthy plant is a happy plant, and you’re less likely to encounter black spot disease on roses if you care for them as best you can.

 - How to plant and care for a dogwood tree

 - How to fix yellow spots in grass so your yard is the pride of the neighborhood once more

 - 5 amazing companion plants for Knock Out roses (and 3 you should skip)

 - How to get rid of fungus gnats: 5 ways to eliminate your gnat problem